 Saba, John Luxton and many others.

-I have recently completed my doctoral studies at the ANU School of Music under the supervision of Professor Sitsky.
+I completed my doctoral studies at the ANU School of Music under the supervision of Professor Larry Sitsky.
 In my PhD thesis I focused on piano compositions of the Russian avant-garde composer, Nikolai Obukhov.

 My exam-students have consistently achieved excellent results in their AMEB piano exams.
-The following shows AMEB examiners’ comments on my students’ playing:
+The following shows some of the comments AMEB examiners made on my students’ playing:

 “This was a most enjoyable presentation today.
 All areas had been very thoroughly prepared.
 Your pieces were executed with confidence and a good sense of style”.